-Fixed ops SEO services are different because shoppers are making different types of search queries to find OEM replacement parts.
+Fixed ops SEO is different because shoppers are making different types of search queries to find OEM replacement parts.

 Parts shoppers, or consumers in the market for repair services, search for parts and services in six main ways.
 Going clockwise around our SEO graphic:

 1).
 By searching by OEM part type, including make/model/year modifiers;

 2).
 By the original OEM part numbers or crossover part numbers;

 3).
 Informational search including “how do I…?” or “what is a…?”

 4).
 By OEM part symptoms, including year/make/model modifiers;